Eco-Synagogue: What’s It All About?

 The direct inspiration comes from Eco-Church.
 Launched at St Paul’s in January 2016 by Dr Rowan Williams, it provides an online tool through which to survey, measure, assess and improve every facet of a community’s environmental footprint: how it uses its building, land, liturgy, teaching and preaching opportunities, and its influence on the lives of congregants.
 Each part of the survey is supported by practical and educational materials.
 Communities are encouraged to improve their environmental record through a competitive edge; bronze and silver awards are attained through self-assessment, while a gold can only be given by an external assessor.
 Appropriately enough, the first gold medal went to a Franciscan monastery.
 Many hundreds of churches have joined the scheme.

 Last year we acquired the intellectual property rights to create Eco–Synagogue, in co-operation with Eco-Church.
 Each project will of course have its own emphasis, resources and momentum.
 The survey has been translated into ‘Jewish’, with resource materials still to be added.
-We are in the first pioneering group of synagogues and are proud to host the launch, with Dr. Rowan Williams as our special guest, this coming Tu Bishevat – 30 January at 7pm at New North London Synagogue.
+We are in the first pioneering group of synagogues and were proud to host the launch, with Dr. Rowan Williams as our special guest.

 The most important, most ancient inspiration for Eco-Synagogue is the Hebrew Bible.
 Jewish and Christian environmentalists take their inspiration not from Genesis I, in which man is told to dominate creation, but from Genesis II, in which Adam and Eve are placed in the Garden of Eden, a metaphor for the earth and all the forms of life which it sustains, to ‘work it and keep it’.
 We are trustees of creation, answerable for its wellbeing.